-The competencies of the current Macquarie Board members and the number of Directors with each skill and their experience is set out below.
+The competencies of the current MGL Board members and the number of Directors with each skill and their experience is set out below.

-Board Skill s and Experience Description No. of Directors 000 Senior leadership Having performed a CEO or senior executive level role provides understanding of developing, implementing and assessing business strategies and operating plans for an organisation of the scale and complexity of Macquarie 11 Financial Services/ Retail Banking Experience in a senior position within financial services or retail banking assists in understanding and reviewing Macquarie's businesses and strategy 9 Investment Banking/ Corporate Banking/Financial Markets/Funds Management Experience in a senior position within these sectors assists in understanding and reviewing Macquarie's businesses and strategy in these specialist areas 8 Energy/Infrastructure Experience in a senior position in the energy and/or infrastructure industry or advising in this sector assists in understanding and reviewing Macquarie's businesses and strategy 8 S Financial acumen Financial literacy assists in the understanding of financial reporting and capital management strategies 11 0= Accounting Accounting qualifications and experience provide the Board with financial expertise in overseeing the integrity of financial reporting 2 Business development and strategy Senior executive experience developing and directing the strategy of an organisation to assist with the Board's review of strategy 11 2002 People and culture management People management and human resources expertise assists with the Board's role in overseeing talent management and development, including succession planning 11 Global experience Experience living and working overseas in a senior role in a global organisation or responsibility for overseas operations is important in understanding and reviewing Macquarie's global businesses and strategy 11 Regulation and public policy Professional experience working in a regulated organisation, regulatory body or government department/agency is relevant to Macquarie as it operates in many highly regulated markets globally 10 Law Legal qualifications and/or practice assists the Board in meeting its legal and compliance requirements in highly regulated markets globally 2 $\bigcirc$ Corporate governance including risk governance Experience developing strategy, policies and frameworks to support sound corporate governance, including identifying, monitoring and overseeing material risks in a complex organisation.
-Typically, experience as a Director at a listed company or a large organisation would provide such experience 11 Customer/Client Experience developing customer/client strategy and delivering customer/client outcomes provides the Board with insight on understanding the needs of customers/clients 10 Innovation and entrepreneurship Experience developing, implementing and executing strategies with a focus on innovation and responding to disruption assists with the Board's oversight of Macquarie's strategy and business plan 8
+Board Skills and Experience Description No. of Directors Senior leadership Having performed a CEO or senior executive level role provides oversight and perspective on developing, implementing and assessing business strategies, controls and operating plans for an organisation of the scale and complexity of Macquarie 11 Financial Services/ Retail Banking Experience in a senior position within financial services or retail banking assists in understanding and reviewing Macquarie's strategy and business operations 8 Investment Banking/ Corporate Banking/ Financial Markets/ Funds Management Experience in a senior position within these sectors assists in understanding and reviewing Macquarie's strategy and business operations in these specialist areas 8 ∮ ≈ Energy/Infrastructure Experience in a senior position in the energy and/or infrastructure industry or advising in this sector assists in understanding and reviewing Macquarie's businesses and strategy.
+Such experience would include experience in one or more of these sectors: renewables, power, oil and/or gas, energy distribution and/or transmission, infrastructure development and project management, communications and digital infrastructure, or transport infrastructure 10 Financial acumen Financial literacy assists in the understanding of financial reporting and capital management strategies 11 0 Accounting Accounting qualifications and experience with a large organisation provide the Board with financial expertise in overseeing the integrity of financial reporting and controls 3 Business development and strategy Senior executive experience developing and directing the strategy of an organisation to assist with the Board's review and oversight of strategy 11 2002 People and culture management People management and human resources expertise assists with the Board's role in overseeing talent management and development, including succession planning 11 (5) Global experience Experience living and working overseas in a senior role in a global organisation or responsibility for overseas operations is important in understanding and reviewing Macquarie's global businesses and strategy 10 Regulation and public policy Professional experience working in a regulated organisation, regulatory body or government department/agency is relevant to Macquarie as it operates in many highly regulated markets globally 11 Law Legal qualifications and/or practice assists the Board in meeting its legal and compliance requirements in highly regulated markets globally 2 $\bigcirc$ Corporate governance including risk governance Experience developing strategy, policies and frameworks to support sound corporate governance, including identifying, monitoring and overseeing material risks in a complex organisation.
+Typically, experience as a Director at a listed company or a large organisation would provide such experience 11 Customer/Client Experience developing customer/client strategy and delivering customer/client outcomes provides the Board with insight on understanding the needs of customers/clients 10 Innovation and entrepreneurship Experience developing, implementing and executing strategies with a focus on business growth and innovation and responding to disruption assists with the Board's review and oversight of Macquarie's strategy and business plan 8